 Sedona Landscape Paintings

-As a Sedona artist, I love painting with watercolors; my current love is using acrylics, both heavy body, and liquid acrylics.
+As a Sedona artist, I love painting with watercolors; my current love is using acrylics and creating vivid mystical landscapes, both heavy body, and liquid acrylics.
 Creating Sedona landscape paintings and any form of Sedona art is my current direction.